All Episodes

 Oh, and there's this from Mexico.

-Gains by Democrats in the U.S. congressional elections may help promote more liberal immigration policies sought by Mexico, said President Vicente Fox spokesman yesterday.
+Mexico, ladies and gentlemen, gains by Democrats in the U.S. congressional elections may help promote more liberal immigration policies sought by Mexico, said President Vicente Fox, spokesman yesterday.

-Well, we don't have to worry about that anymore because the I mean that's gonna be the first order of business.
+Well, we don't have to worry about that anymore because the, I mean, that's going to be the first order of business.

 Well, that angered Mexico, this refusal to open up the borders and let anybody from that country in.

-In midterm elections on Tuesday, Democrats won control of the House.
+In midterm elections on Tuesday, Democrats won control of the House, were near taking control.

 AP made it happen.

-Uh AP out of blue just called the race last night.
+AP out of blue just called a race last night.

-And they uh they leaked some comment from a uh George Allen campaign official saying, yeah, I don't think we're gonna I don't think we're gonna challenge this.
+And they leaked some comment from a George Allen campaign official saying, yeah, I don't think we're going to challenge this.

-I don't think we're gonna look at it.
+I don't think we're going to look at it.

-Of course, I have to make the observation today that I made uh yesterday.
+Of course, I have to make the observation today that I made yesterday.

-You go but look at the what the Democrats were putting out there in the news on election day the day before Jesse Jackson had his column.
+You go and look at what the Democrats were putting out there in the news on Election Day, the day before Jesse Jackson had his column.

-He was saying, Well, I know what the American people want.
+He was saying, oh, I know what the American people want.

 The question is, will their votes count?